inhold/oldschoolfi-peri/README.md

+# OLDSCHOOL FINANCE PERIPHERY

+Incluse smart contracts designed for the use of 'Core Smart Contracts'

-# PantherSwap
+# OldSchool Finance

-In-depth documentation on PantherSwap is available at [docs.pantherswap.comu](https://docs.pantherswap.com).
+In-depth documentation on OldSchoolFi is available at [docs.oldschool.finance](https://docs.oldschool.finance).

 # Local Development